poonam17122004/editor/README.md

 Create, design and implement a web-based application capable of running SQL queries and displaying the results of said query.
 The application must include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application.

-This is a REACT SQL Editor built using ReactJs and TailwindCSS, featuring a modern UI with dark/light mode support and real-time query execution.
+This is a REACT SQL Editor built using ReactJs, featuring a modern UI with dark/light mode support and real-time query execution.

 ## 🎥 Demo Video